Blog

 Addiction and Depression: What’s the Connection and How Do I Get Help?

-Addiction and depression are often closely linked, and it can be hard to know how to get help for both.
-People who are addicted to substances are at an increased risk of becoming depressed, and depressed individuals have a greater chance of developing substance use disorders.
-Understanding the relationship between these two conditions and how one impacts the other in your lived experience can help you find the right care.
+Addiction and depression are often closely linked and it can be hard to know how to get help for both.
+People who are addicted to substances are at an increased risk of becoming depressed and depressed individuals have a greater chance of developing substance use disorders.
+Understanding the relationship between these two conditions and how one impacts the other in your lived experience can help you find the right kind of care.

 How Addiction and Depression Affect Your Brain

-Both depression[1] and addiction[2] involve the chemical dopamine[1], which is essential to feeling happy.
+Both depression and addiction involve the chemical dopamine, which is essential to feeling happy.
 When suffering from both addiction and depression, the brain’s dopamine system, which is involved in feelings of pleasure and happiness, can be disrupted, leading to a reduction in overall well-being.
 In these cases, depression can lead to substance use and vice versa.
-Treatment plans for addiction and depression will vary based on each person’s individual care needs.
-However, multiple interventions are available, including group and individualized counseling, medicines, and behavioral therapy.
+Treatment plans for addiction and depression will vary based on each person’s individual care needs, but there are multiple interventions available, including group and individualized counseling, medicines, and different types of behavioral therapy.

 Sometimes, a combination of therapies is recommended.
-This often means meeting regularly with a counselor for private and group sessions.
-You may also be prescribed medication by a licensed, trained psychiatrist in conjunction with therapy.
+This often means meeting regularly with a counselor for private sessions and in a group setting.
+You may also be prescribed medication by a licensed, trained, psychiatrist in conjunction with therapy.

 How Addiction and Depression Affect Each Other

-Addiction and substance use can exacerbate[3] mental health conditions and intensify symptoms.
+Addiction and substance use can exacerbate mental health conditions and intensify symptoms.
 For example, if you are depressed, you may try to self-medicate with alcohol or another drug.
-This can lead to worsening addiction, which, in turn, can lead to worsening depression.
-This will result in major issues in personal and professional areas and overall functioning and productivity, leading to more severe symptoms.
+This can lead to worsening addiction, which in turn, can lead to worsening depression.
+This will result in major issues in personal and professional areas and overall functioning and productivity – which will lead to more severe symptoms.

 Likewise, if you have a substance use disorder and choose to ignore it, you may fall into a deep depression.
 Substance use disorder and mental health conditions share certain risk factors, such as exposure to trauma, family history of mental illness, substance use disorders, and stress.
 Early intervention is important in managing substance use disorders and mental health conditions, especially if there is a family history of these issues, as genetic factors can increase susceptibility.